gyetvan-andras/ModernLook-OSX/README.md

 	</p>
 </p>

-Above you can see, that the toolbar portion of the window is a class of MLToolbar, the content view area is covered by an MLContentView.
+Above you can see, that the toolbar portion of the window is a custom class of MLToolbar, the content view area is covered by an MLContentView.

-You can add any other component to these view
+You can add any other component to these view, however most of the native NS* components look will be a bit strange.
+I have added a few components to the ModernLook-OSX and I am working on to more.

 #Additional components

 ##MLTextField
+Very similar subclass os NSTextField.
+It just sets the default font, make the component transparent and draws a thin line beneath the component.

 ##MLComboField
+It is a component similar to NSComboBox, where you can specify the content of the dropdown.
+It involves three steps:
+1. add an NSTextField to your content in IB and set its custom class to MLComboField
+2. create a dropdown content provider object derived from MLComboFieldDelegate and override ```objective-c- (MLPopupContent*) createPopupContent;```
+3. create a view controller which is derived from MLPopupContent and override ```objective-c - (void) moveSelectionUp:(BOOL)up;``` and ```objective-c - (NSString*) moveSelectionTo:(NSString*)str;```

 ##MLOutlineView